mamangzed/tablein/README.md

 ## API Methods

-Here are the main methods you can call on a Tabelin instance:
+Here are the main methods you can call on a Tablein instance:

 | Method | Description |
 |--------|-------------|